NEUROMUSCULAR AND MASSAGE THERAPISTS REGISTER

 All full members of the Association are entitled to a heavily dicounted subscription to the Journal of Bodywork and Movement Therapies which allows you ensure your knowledge is first rate and up to date, with articles provided by experts.

-Discounted Rates for CPD Workshops
+Discountes for CPD Workshops

-You will get discounts on many CPD workshops and bodywork events both in Ireland and abroad.
+You can get discounts on many CPD workshops and bodywork events both in Ireland and abroad.
 Discounts make these events more affordable for Association members and allows them to regularly network with their peers.

 Demonstrate Professionalism